 - Sports Management to promote skills for management of sports facilities, local sports, and professional teams from the viewpoints of sports management, industry and culture; and

-- Sports Pedagogy to obtain teaching licenses in PE and for elementary school.
+- Sports Pedagogy to obtain teaching licenses in PE and elementary school.

 Qualifications and Careers

-Upon successful completion of our programs, all the students can obtain a teaching license in PE.
-They will also be eligible for licensure examinations for athletic trainers authorized by the JASA, health fitness programmers and instructors authorized by the Japan Health Promotion and Fitness Foundation, CSCS and CPT authorized by the NSCA, JFA C-license authorized by JFA, etc. Our graduates start their careers in various workplaces such as companies, schools, sports and health industries, manufactures, service businesses, and governmental offices.
+Upon successful completion of our programs, the students can obtain teaching licenses in PE.
+They will also be eligible for licensure examinations for athletic trainers authorized by the JSPO, health fitness programmers and instructors authorized by the Japan Health Promotion and Fitness Foundation, CSCS and CPT authorized by the National Strength and Conditioning Association, Japan Football Association C-license authorized by JFA, etc. Our graduates start their careers in various workplaces such as companies, schools, sports and health industries, manufactures, service businesses, and governmental offices.
 Moreover, as the number of elderly people increases in Japan and more and more experts for health and exercise are required in much wider areas, the graduates’ chances for employment in private and public health service facilities are also increasing.

 Diploma, Curriculum and Admission Policies (Department of Health and Sports)